 Diagnosis of colorectal cancer can be done through a rectal examination.
 This non-surgical procedure is performed through the gentle insertion of a finger into the rectum.
 However, this can only detect cancer if it affects 5 to 8 cm of the rectal area.

 In other cases, a colonoscopy or faecal blood test can be used in the diagnosis of colorectal cancer.
-A colonoscopy would be the most detailed test, allowing the doctor to clearly see the entire length of the colon with the help of a thin flexible tube (with a small camera attached) being inserted through the anus and gently threaded through the colon.
+A colonoscopy would be the most detailed test, allowing the Singapore breast surgeon to clearly see the entire length of the colon with the help of a thin flexible tube (with a small camera attached) being inserted through the anus and gently threaded through the colon.

 Colorectal cancer is a serious condition of colon and the rectum.
 This is common for older people, and for those with poor lifestyle habits.
 Learning about the symptoms and stages of colorectal cancer can help in the prevention and detection of this disease.